 4.2.1 We have assessed the surrounding residential buildings that are most likely to be affected by the proposed development.
-Other properties are either retail premises, or aligned at an oblique angle, or are considered to be too far away to be affected, so they have not been assessed.
+Other properties are either retail premises, or aligned at an oblique angle, or are considered to be too far away to be affected have been considered, but not assessed.